jimjrxieb/Demo-LinkOps-MLOps/docs/services/whis-webscraper/README.md

 # Whis WebScraper - Intelligence Harvester

 Whis WebScraper is the dedicated intelligence harvester for the Whis training ecosystem.
-It scrapes external sources and agent logs, then sends the data to `whis_sanitize` for processing and training queue integration.
+It scrapes external sources and agent logs, then sends the data to `whis-sanitize` for processing and training queue integration.

 ## 🎯 **Purpose**